Why Does Shaving Cause More Acne? Causes and the Right Way to Prevent It

 1. Soften Your Skin Before Shaving

-Wash your face with warm water or use a warm towel to soften your beard.
+Wash your face with warm water or use a warm towel to soften your beard before shaving.

 2. Use Shaving Cream or Gel

-This reduces friction and protects your skin from irritation.
+This reduces friction, improves glide, and helps protect your skin from irritation.

 3. Shave With the Grain